wangziqi2016/Kernel/src/doc/general.md

 must not be changed because they are the old BP and the return address, respectively.
 For far functions,  argument list should begin at ``[BP + 6]``.
 For ISR, there is no argument list, but there are three words (6 bytes) on the stack that must not be modified.

+## Global Memory Map

+Under real mode, the kernel could only access the lower 640KB memory, from 0x00000 to 0xA0000.
+We describe the memory map of the kernel as follows.
+The stack segment is located at the highest end of the 640KB address space.
+The stack segment register is initialized to 0x9000, and stack pointer is 0xFFF0.
+The stack top is therefore 0x9FFFF0 and grows downwards until the full 64KB segment is used up (which should be a fatal system error, but due to the lack of permission check, this will just be silently ignored).